mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 To close the section about the function signature, I just wanted to [put my pedantic hat on again](#ordering-the-parameters) and shine a light on the fact that “argument” and “parameter” are two different words that mean two different things, although most people use these terms interchangeably.

 An _argument_ is a concrete value that is passed into a function when you call a function.
-For example, you can say “the built-in function accepts all types of arguments, not just strings”.
+For example, you can say “the built-in function `print` accepts all types of arguments, not just strings”.

 A _parameter_ is a formal variable defined in the function signature.
 For example, you can say the function `add` shown below has two parameters called `a` and `b`: